Missions, Development, and Leadership

 - Students will be able to understand the general sweep of the history of missionary and social outreach from the early Church until today.

-- To form in students a sound foundation of theological and biblical inquiry in Global Christianity & World Evangelization that they are able to integrate into the life of Christian ministry.
+- To form in students a sound foundation of theological and biblical inquiry in Mission, Development and Leadership, which they ably integrate into the context of global Christianity.